 When it was first operated at the Towers in 1953 the railway stretched from the current Tea Cups site (6) through to the end of the gardens, beyond the Chinese Temple (1).

-It was later shortened at the gardens end with the new station being close to what is now Gloomy Woods (2).
+It was later shortened at the gardens end with the new station being close to what is now Gloomy Wood (2).

 Then when the Log Flume was built in 1981 the train line was shortened at the Ingestre Centre end so it stopped near the Swan Boat Lake (4).

-The ride appears to have then been lengthened slightly during the 90s and the station which can still be seen in Merrie England (5) today seems to have been built in 1993 on the site formerly occupied by the Mississippi Showboat.
+The ride appears to have then been lengthened slightly during the 90s and the station in Merrie England (5) seems to have been built in 1993 on the site formerly occupied by the Mississippi Showboat.